 Eye Catching or Eyesore?

-Scrap Car"Cash for Scrap Vehicles" reads the slogan spray painted on the side of a brightly coloured rust bucket parked precariously on the bank between a fence and the side street.
-It is visible from the main highway as you drive by and if you look carefully at it you can also see the telephone number to call to take advantage of the service.
+image of a vehicle that is an eyesore"Cash for Scrap Vehicles" reads the slogan spray painted on the side of a brightly coloured rust bucket parked precariously on the bank between a fence and the side street.
+Is it eye catching or an eyesore?
+I suppose that would depend on your point of view.

 The Motor Vehicle Act says that one must not stop, stand or park a vehicle on a highway for the principal purpose of displaying a vehicle for sale, advertising, greasing, painting, wrecking, storing or repairing a vehicle (unless repairs are necessitated by an emergency), displaying signs, or selling flowers, fruit, vegetables, sea foods or other commodities or articles.